 Physics is a dynamic field and researchers have paved the way for much of the modern, high-technology society we enjoy.
 It is a broad discipline encompassing everything from building huge laser equipment to creating tiny nanoelectric devices.

 Modern Physics provides a framework for understanding and contributing to major advances in technology and graduates find employment in a huge variety of industries.

 - Diverse teaching and research areas and many international links, offering research students, in particular, an extensive network and career opportunities

 - A chance to develop problem-solving skills and adaptability, which makes Physics graduates sought after by employers.
-In 2018 the new Physics in Industry in Projects Scheme (PIPS) launches, where final-year students will work on a client's industry project.

 - Courses designed to cater for students with a range of backgrounds and interests.
 We offer courses if you plan to be an engineer or if you have biological or environmental interests, as well as courses if you plan to be a physicist, physical scientist or educator.